reivhax/One-minute-pitch/specs.md

-# One mute pitch allows users to:
+# One minute pitch allows users to:

 1. submit a pitch in any category.
 2. see the pitches other people have posted.